systemd/mkosi/mkosi/resources/mkosi.md

 `Output=`, `--output=`, `-o`

-: Filename to use for the generated output image file or directory.
-If neither this option nor `OutputDirectory=` is used, the image is generated under the name `image`, but its name suffixed with an appropriate file suffix (e.g. `image.raw.xz` in case `disk` is used in combination with `xz` compression).
-If the `ImageId=` option is configured it is used instead of `image` in the default output name.
+: Name to use for the generated output image file or directory.
+All outputs will be prefixed with the given name.
+Defaults to `image` or, if `ImageId=` is specified, it is used as the default output name, optionally suffixed with the version set with `ImageVersion=`.
+Note that this option does not allow configuring the output directory, use `OutputDirectory=` for that.

-  If an image version is specified via `ImageVersion=`, it is included in the default name, e.g. a specified image version of `7.8` might result in an image file name of `image_7.8.raw.xz`.
+: Note that this only specifies the output prefix, depending on the specific output format, compression and image version used, the full output name might be `image_7.8.raw.xz`.

 `CompressOutput=`, `--compress-output=`